reactjs/react.dev/content/docs/optimizing-performance.md

 If your application renders long lists of data (hundreds or thousands of rows), we recommended using a technique known as "windowing".
 This technique only renders a small subset of your rows at any given time, and can dramatically reduce the time it takes to re-render the components as well as the number of DOM nodes created.

 [react-window](https://react-window.now.sh/) and [react-virtualized](https://bvaughn.github.io/react-virtualized/) are popular windowing libraries.
 They provide several reusable components for displaying lists, grids, and tabular data.
-You can also create your own windowing component, like [Twitter did](https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3), if you want something more tailored to your application's specific use case.
+You can also create your own windowing component like [Twitter did](https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3), if you want something more tailored to your application's specific use case.

 ## Avoid Reconciliation {#avoid-reconciliation}